minimaxa1/Fycon/README.md

-# Fycon - Local File Conversion Utility
+# Fycon - Local Multi-File Conversion Utility

 Fycon is an easy to use gui based tool designed for converting various file formats directly on your local machine.
 It leverages powerful command-line utilities like FFmpeg, ImageMagick, Pandoc, and LibreOffice to handle a wide range of conversions through a simple drag-and-drop interface.